Human sacrifice in Aztec culture: Scope of human sacrifice in Aztec culture

 Michael Harner, in his 1977 article The Enigma of Aztec Sacrifice, cites an estimate by Woodrow Borah, according to which about one percent of the population was sacrificed annually in the early 15th century.
 Borah calculated that about 250,000 persons were sacrificed every year, assuming a total population of the Aztec Empire of roughly 25 million.
 Others have rejected this estimate as implausibly high, arguing chiefly that the actual population was likely lower, implying that the victim count must have been lower too.
 Borah's method of calculating the number of sacrificed as a percentage of the population was also criticized as inappropriate.
-Victor Davis Hanson argues that a claim by Don Carlos Zumárraga of 20,000 per annum is "more plausible".
 Fernando de Alva Cortés Ixtlilxóchitl, a Mexica descendant and the author of Codex Ixtlilxochitl, states that one in five children of the Mexica tributaries was killed annually, without translating this into an absolute number.
 He likely referred to sacrifices occurring throughout all of Central Mexico and might have meant that 20% of the children of subject people were sacrificed before growing up.

+Robert William Martin provides a figure of 250 to 300 sacrifices per year in Tenochtitlan based on Durán's writings.
 On the basis of the Florentine Codex, Caroline Dodds Pennock estimates that about 500 people may have been sacrificed per tōnalpōhualli cycle in the Aztec capital.
 She leaves the possibility that such sacrifices were held in each calpulli district of the capital, resulting in a total number of victims about twenty times as high.
 For the total empire, she regards 1,000 to 20,000 annual victims as a plausible range.
+Susan Kellogg writes that the archaeological evidence and Nahuatl-language documentation do not support estimates of 20,000 or more annual victims.

-Some scholars believe that, since the Aztecs often tried to intimidate their enemies, they could have inflated the number of victims as a propaganda tool.
-Some have argued that Bernal Díaz may have been in a state of shock when estimating the number of skulls at one of the seven Tenochtitlan tzompantlis, leading to a grossly inflated calculation.
+Martin points out that "none of the chroniclers had an accurate way of measuring the number of victims slain" and that their numbers are "guesses, often made decades after the fact and with little physical evidence to support them".
+Some scholars believe that, since the Aztecs often tried to intimidate their enemies, they could deliberately have inflated the number of their own victims as a propaganda tool.
+Leonardo López Luján writes that, although there was a "heightened degree of ritual violence" in Mesoamerican societies of this era, "typical of many ancient Old and New World expansionist states", the exaggeration of sacrifice numbers by the Spanish was a means of justifying Spanish invasion and colonization; similarly, Indigenous writers also likely exaggerated the numbers to "exalt the might of their ancestors".